Robust Hybrid High-Order method on polytopal meshes with small faces: Introduction

-A key aspect to the analysis in this paper is combining the unknowns on each face into a single boundary term, in a similar way as in \cite{brenner2018virtual} for the VEM.
-This combination is only for the purpose of analysis (the boundary unknowns remain discontinuous polynomials, as standard in HHO), but it allows for boundary trace inequalities that hold independently of the individual faces.
-Contrary to \cite{brenner2018virtual}, however, we do not require the elements to be star-shaped.
-The analysis is presented on an anisotropic diffusion problem, but can easily be extended to other models.
+A key aspect to the analysis in this paper is combining the unknowns on each face into a single boundary term, in a similar way as in \cite{brenner.sung:2018:virtual} for the VEM.
+This combination is only for the purpose of analysis (the boundary unknowns remain discontinuous polynomials, as standard in HHO), but it allows for the use of boundary trace inequalities that hold independently of the individual faces.
+Contrary to \cite{brenner.sung:2018:virtual}, however, we do not require the elements to be star-shaped.
+The analysis is presented on an anisotropic diffusion problem but, thanks to the generic results we establish, can easily be extended to other models and in particular problems involving non-linear operators such as the $p$-Laplacian as in \cite[Section 6]{di-pietro.droniou:2020:hybrid}.
 The HHO scheme is given in Section \ref{sec:discrete.problem} with assumptions on the stabilisation term less restrictive than standard (see Remark \ref{rem:stab.assumption}).
+This change in design condition removes in particular a continuity assumption on the HHO local bilinear form.
+Previous approaches for the HHO analysis used this continuity together with a stability property of the local interpolator to establish consistency estimates \cite{di-pietro.droniou:2020:hybrid}; this approach however led to estimates that are not robust with respect to the number or relative sizes of faces in each element.
+Our analysis therefore differs from the typical approach due to weaker assumptions on the stabilsation form.
 In Section \ref{sec:error.estimates} we provide stability-independent error bounds in weighted seminorms.
-These error estimates scale linearly with the anisotropy of the diffusion tensor and have a reduced dependency on the diffusion tensor compared to previous estimates for HHO methods, such as in \cite[Theorem 3.18]{di2020hybrid}.
+These error estimates scale linearly with the anisotropy of the diffusion tensor and have a reduced dependency on the diffusion tensor compared to previous estimates for HHO methods, such as in \cite[Theorem 3.18]{di-pietro.droniou:2020:hybrid}.
 In Section \ref{sec:analysis} we state some preliminary lemmas, and prove the results given in the previous section.
 Section \ref{sec:examples.sT} provides a number of potential stabilisation terms satisfying the required assumptions.
+In particular, it is established that -- upon a change of scaling -- the original HHO stabilisation satisfies our modified set of design assumptions.
 Finally, we conclude the paper with numerical results in 2 and 3 dimensions.